 The workspace dashboard is the first screen that you will see when you access a workspace, and can serve as a starting point when adding content and building up or managing a workspace.

 The dashboard also provides a high-level overview of data such as user activity and engagement (posts, messages and bookmarks), agenda sessions, document downloads, workspace adoption rates, and much more.

 This article will provide an overview of the various components of the dashboard.

 Starting from left to right and top to bottom, the workplace dashboard displays:

 - The workspace main menu.
 This includes the main functionalities that can be accessed in the workspace, grouped into main categories.
 More information on this is provided below in the Workspace main menu section.

 - The number of app users (participants) invited to the workspace, and the number of activated users.
 Clicking here will display the Users module of the workspace.

 More information on this is provided in the Adding app users to the workspace article.

 - The number of sessions added to the workspace agenda.
 Clicking here will open the Sessions module of the workspace.

 More information on this is provided in the Adding sessions to the agenda article.

 - The workspace analytics shortcut, which will open the Analytics section of the workspace.

 - A representation of the active users, showing the number of workspace activations and the number of active users for a selectable period of time.

 - A representation of the workspace user engagement, showing for a selectable period of time some of the users' activities in the workspace (feed posts, booth scans, notes taken, shared contacts, etc.).

 - The adoption rate for the workspace.
 This includes:

-Contacted: The percentage of invited users who have not yet activated the workspace.
+Contacted: The percentage of invited users who have not yet accessed the event.

-Others: The percentage of users who have not yet been invited to the workspace.
+Others: The percentage of users who have not yet been invited to the event.